Spark Cleantech: paving the way for low-carbon hydrogen

 The first is methane oxidation by reforming, which produces hydrogen at a competitive price, but emits a huge amount of CO2: with this method, 10 tonnes of CO2 are emitted for every 1 tonne of hydrogen produced.

-Problem: today, this production method is being accused of greenwashing.
+A problem arises: today, this production method is being accused of greenwashing.
 And rightly so: it claims to be carbon-neutral when accompanied by capture and storage of the CO2 emitted.
-But carbon capture and storage is a solution with its limits, since we have neither the deposits nor the capacity to store hundreds of millions of tonnes of gaseous CO2 underground on a permanent basis.
+But carbon capture and storage has its limits, since we have neither the deposits nor the capacity to store hundreds of millions of tonnes of carbon dioxide underground on a permanent basis.

 The second is water electrolysis, using a renewable or nuclear energy source.
-This production method is just as carbon-free as the source of electricity chosen to power the reaction process.
+This production method is as carbon-free as the electricity source chosen to power the reaction process

 The problem is that this method requires huge quantities of electricity, since it is estimated that 7% of France's electricity production would be needed to decarbonize this energy source alone.
 What's more, the cost remains high: around €6 to €10 per kilogram of hydrogen produced.